Cement mortar repointing for brick and stone properties

 -

-Where necessary, repointing is combined with targeted masonry repair.
+Where mortar failure is accompanied by damaged or spalled brick faces, repointing is typically combined with masonry repair.

 Frequently asked questions